mrrodriguez/mrrodriguez.github.io/_posts/2024-05-20-emacs-to-neovim.markdown

 When I switch to `vscode` with the `vscode-neovim` extension, I can quickly adapt to that IDE environment.
 I can even toggle back and forth throughout the day without a struggle.
 Overall, the switch to `vim` bindings seems to be a worthwhile investment.
 I also use `neovim` now when I want to quickly open/edit text files from the terminal.
 My general thought is that you can get more “range”/"reach" out of `vim` bindings due to the extensions available in popular IDEs and other text editors (including in the terminal which is "the default" for `neovim`).
 To me, the editing efficiencies are just as powerful and efficient when compared to my traditional `emacs` experiences.

-I have posted a follow-up to this post @ ["From Emacs to Neovim (Part 2)"]({% post_url 2024-05-22-emacs-to-neovim-part-2 %}).
+I have posted a follow-up to this post @ ["From Emacs to Neovim (Configuration)"]({% post_url 2024-05-23-emacs-to-neovim-part-2 %}).
 In this I discuss some helpful resources and/or plugins/extensions/configuration that helped me transition from my traditional `emacs` setup concepts to `vim` concepts (via `neovim` specifically).